ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 The advantage of this approach is that files can easily be shared across workflow definitions, and do not need to be uploaded to each one separately.
-However, the disadvantage is that the files are stored outside of the workflow definition, and so will not automatically be uploaded to/downloaded from the server when using Data Flow Manager.
+However, the disadvantage is that the files are stored outside of the workflow definition, and so does not automatically upload/download these files from the server when using Data Flow Manager.

 Store files within the workflow definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the file is stored within the workflow definition, then Data Flow will ensure these files are available on disk at
+If the file is stored within the workflow definition, then Data Flow makes these files are available on disk at
 script runtime in a Data Flow-managed location.
 To access files in this location, use the
 :attr:`~.MIDataflowIntegration.supporting_files_dir` property.
 For example, to access a CSV file which was uploaded as a
 supporting file to Data Flow::